 7.2.
-Bidirected edges It is well-known that there exists a similar sufficient condition for detecting bidirected edges in the graph of an acyclic SCM also known as the common-cause principle [see e.g., 51].
-In the two variables case, this criterion informally states that there exists a bidirected edge between the variables i and j in the graph of the SCM, if the marginal interventional distribution of $X_j$ under the intervention $do(\{i\}, x_i)$ differs from the conditional distribution of $X_j$ given $X_i = x_i$ .
+Bidirected edges.
+It is well known that there exists a similar sufficient condition for detecting bidirected edges in the graph of an acyclic SCM also known as the commoncause principle (see, e.g., [48]).
+In the two variables case, this criterion informally states that there exists a bidirected edge between the variables i and j in the graph of the SCM, if the marginal interventional distribution of X_j under the intervention do({i}, x_i) differs from the conditional distribution of X_j given $X_i = x_i$ (see Example D.13).
+The following proposition provides a generalization of this sufficient condition for detecting bidirected edges in graphs of SCMs that may include cycles.